micmejia/bible-dump/AMPC/Proverbs/Prov 24.md

-Wisdom is too high for a [^b]fool; he opens not his mouth in the gate [where the city's rulers sit in judgment].
+Wisdom is too high for a fool; he opens not his mouth in the gate [where the city's rulers sit in judgment].